cvat-ai/cvat/tests/rest_api/README.md

   - `cvat_data.tar.bz2` --- archieve with data volumes;
   - `data.json` --- file required for DB restoring.
     Contains all information about test db;
-  - `restore.sh` --- simple bash script for creating copy of database and killing connection for `cvat` database.
+  - `restore.sql` --- SQL script for creating copy of database and killing connection for `cvat` database.
-  Script has two positional arguments:
+  Script should be run with varialbe declaration:
   ```
   # create database <new> with template <existing>
-  sh restore.sh <existing> <new>
+  psql -U root -d postgres -v from=<existing> -v to=<new> restore.sql
   ```
 - `*.json` files --- these file contains all necessary data for getting expected results from HTTP responses